passive-radio/find-peaks/README.md

 # find-peaks
-find optional number of peaks( return x and y val of each peaks of any spectrum data files)
+This repository focuses on finding peaks. findPeaks can find optional number of peaks and return x,y of each peaks from variety of spectrum data.

-### spectrum data format should be like
+### [spectrum data format should be like]

 x | y
 --- | ---